OpenRoberta/openroberta-lab/Docker/_README.txt

 Assume that in $DOCKERDIR/db is a valid data base directory, e.g. db-2.4.0, then you can run the image
 - with docker:
   docker run -p 7000:1999 -v $DOCKERDIR/db:/opt/db rbudde/openroberta_gen:2.4.0
-- with compose:
+- with docker-compose:
   cd $GITREPO/Docker # here the docker-compose.yml is located
   docker-compose up
-Using compose is preferred.
-If the log message, that tells you how many programs are in the data base, is printed, you can access the server pointing a browser to dns-name-or-localhost:7000
+Using docker-compose is preferred.
+If the log message, that tells you how many programs are in the data base, is printed, you can access the server pointing a browser to http://dns-name-or-localhost:7000